 ANSES: a strategic player and research partner

 Various ANSES laboratories are also involved in the scientific activities carried out by the One Health EJP.
-Research teams at the ANSES Laboratories (Lyon, Ploufragan-Plouzané-Niort, Maisons-Alfort and Dozulé Laboratories for Animal Health, Fougères, Nancy Laboratory for Hydrology) are taking part in 10 projects selected under the first EJP call for proposals.
-Three thesis projects supervised by ANSES teams have also been selected and funded by the EJP.
+Research teams at the ANSES Laboratories (Lyon, Ploufragan-Plouzané-Niort, Maisons-Alfort and Dozulé Laboratories for Animal Health, Fougères, Nancy Laboratory for Hydrology and Nancy Laboratory for Rabies and Wildlife) are taking part in 24 projects

 - ARDIG: Antibiotic Resistance Dynamics: the influence of geographic origin and management systems on resistance gene flows within humans, animals and the environment

 - RaDAR: Risk and Disease burden of Antimicrobial Resistance